ad-si/Transity/readme.md

 ```

-## Ledger File Format
+## Journal File Format

-A ledger file is a YAML file with following format:
+A minimal journal file is a YAML file with following format:

 ```yaml
 owner: anna